hms-dbmi/4DN_dcic-website/data standards.md

 [comment]: # in case the one below does not work on other platforms.
 [Bill Noble](mailto:wnoble@uw.edu), [Peter Park](mailto:peter_park@HMS.HARVARD.EDU), and [Burak Alver](mailto:burak_alver@hms.harvard.edu).

 Please address all questions to [Bill Noble, Peter Park, and Burak Alver](mailto:wnoble@uw.edu,peter_park@HMS.HARVARD.EDU,burak_alver@hms.harvard.edu).
+When you complete the study, please share your experience with us using [this google form](https://goo.gl/forms/YWhyYD60lZHoCtqp2).